sultan-pasha/portfolio-demo-react/README.md

 ├── README.md
 └── LICENCE.md
 ```
+---
 [Screenshot - English site](./screenshots/hero-en.png)
 [Screenshot - Arabic site](./screenshots/hero-ar.png)

 All branding, design, and production implementations are the property of Sultan Abdelkareem / SASKE Company.
 Unauthorized reuse, replication, or commercial usage is prohibited.
+---
+## 🔐 License

+This project is released as a demo version for learning and presentation purposes only.
+Please review the [LICENSE](./LICENSE.md) for terms and restrictions.
+---
 # 👤 Author

 ## Sultan Abdelkareem